Team-Bunglon/phantom-striker/docs/LEVEL_FEEDBACK.md

 Author: Varo

 **[GENERAL]**
-The level layout is terrific.
+The level layout is great, but it's not difficult enough.
+That's all.

 ## Level 20
-Name: Down and Up
+Name: Down and Up -> Do Not Stop!
 Author: Varo

+**[GENERAL]**
+Honestly, I don't need to touch this level because it's already good, but I ended give it too much overhaul.
+Oops...

+**[CHALLENGE]**
+What I did here is to prevent the player from being stationary (hence the level name).
+The player needs to keep moving or they'll die.

 ## Level 21
 name: Phloematic Highway